project-fractal/WP3T32-10-Versal-accelerator-building-blocks/README.md

 > **Notes:**
 >
 > - The diagram should be read from top to down.
 > - The diagram is for illustration only.
-The actual build-flow is more sequential than this.
+The actual build-flow is more sequential.

 ```mermaid
 graph TD